-Martha knew this and because of her deep faith in the Father, He blessed her.
+Martha knew this, and because of her deep faith in the Father, He blessed her.
 He wants to bless you, too.

 8. Hospitality is For Everyone

-Family room a disaster?
+Is the family room a disaster?
 Stains on the living room carpet?
 Microwave threatening to boycott because of the splatters?